VibeHarboe/kpi-dashboards/README.md

 ## CI/CD

-Every pull request to `main` triggers the GitHub Actions workflow which:
+A GitHub Actions workflow is included and can be triggered manually via `workflow_dispatch`.
+When run against a live Snowflake environment it will:

-1. Installs dbt-snowflake
+1. Install dbt-snowflake
-2. Runs `dbt seed` with test data
+2. Run `dbt seed` with test data
-3. Runs `dbt build` (compile + run + test)
+3. Run `dbt build` (compile + run + test)
-4. Generates and uploads dbt docs as an artifact
+4. Generate and upload dbt docs as an artifact
-5. Drops the ephemeral CI schema on teardown
+5. Drop the ephemeral CI schema on teardown

 Secrets required: `SNOWFLAKE_ACCOUNT`, `SNOWFLAKE_USER`, `SNOWFLAKE_PASSWORD`